learn-co-curriculum/phase-3-active-record-associations-one-to-many/README.md

 ```

 Again, by following conventions with our table names and foreign key names, we
-can use the macro to saves us from writing this code out by hand.
+can use the macro to save us from writing this code out by hand.

 Here's the SQL that Active Record generates for this query: